-Generally, a floor plan is a kind of drawing with scale sizes that display the positions of rooms, equipment and furniture viewed from above.
-Floor plans are commonly used by designers or architects as a visual tool to check if the room space fits well for the original purpose before moving in.
-Feel free to click on the image below for more details.
+Generally speaking, a floor plan is a drawing with scale sizes that display the positions of rooms, equipment, and furniture viewed from above.
+Designers and architects often use floor plans as a visual tool to check if the room space fits well for the original purpose before moving in.

 A typical floor plan has the following basic elements:

 - Dimension Lines - these are the measurements of showing the length of items in reality, for example, the length of windows etc.;

 - Scale - this factor shows in what degree the entire space can reasonably fit on the screen or a piece of draft paper.
 Nowadays, the most common scale ratio is 1/4 inch equals 1 foot, which means a length in 1/4 inch is 1 foot long in reality.
 Sometimes, architects also use the Full Scale to show the actual size;

 - Room Types and Items - these may include walls, windows, doors, a single room, closets, sofa, stairs, appliances, or even outdoor garden layouts and so on;

 As a matter of fact, a floorplan gives a bird's-eye view of a building.
 According to the marketing researches, floor plans help to gain reputation from real estate buyers.
 Here are some benefits of the floor plan:

 - It shows the key relationship between spaces and individual rooms so designers can easily communicate how a person can move through the property.
 This is especially important in home projects, interior design and more;